Review: Adventures of TinTin-All fun, no ulterior messages like in other cartoons.

 The 3D animation is superior to other animated movies like Shrek, or Cars, especially in the action sequences.
 If you want a movie that is a wonderful escape for reality for an hour or two, and you don’t have to worry about your children being inundated with propaganda then The Adventures of Tintin is a safe bet.

-scrolls.
+I give a review of scrolls.
 This movie is not for small children due to some violence and drinking.
 Rated PG.

 The past of this nation is riddled with numerous shifts in direction.
 Yet always,at its core is a willingness and drive to accomplish something greater than itself.
 From the left and right wing of our government great things have indeed been done.
 Despite this fact do not assume things are now as they have been in the past.